The Oxford Handbook of Punk Rock

 This large-scale new international publishing project was contracted with Oxford University Press in 2017: The Oxford Handbook of Punk Rock.
 I had been gestating and working on the idea for a couple of years or more, on and off, but things really started happening when I invited the terrific music journalist and scholar Dr Gina Arnold to be co-editor, and she was so enthusiastic about and engaged with it.

-Our wonderful and patient editor at Oxford (NYC office), Anna-Lise Santella, has been committed and fully supportive since practically the day my initial tentative exploratory email landed in her inbox.
+Our wonderful editor at Oxford (NYC office), Anna-Lise Santella, has been committed and fully supportive since practically the day my initial tentative exploratory email landed in her inbox.
 (It was a great opening correspondence.
 Me: ‘Hello, would you like an Oxford Handbook of Punk Rock?’
 She, 10 minutes later: ‘Yes!’)
 Further information about the more than 40 Oxford Handbooks that deal specifically with music is available here.

 The punk project had support also from the Arts and Humanities Research Council, as part of a 12-month post-doctoral position working on DIY Cultures and Participatory Arts (2017), within my Connected Communities Leadership Fellowship role.
 Dr Lucy Wright, Senior Research Associate, undertook an initial literature review for the book, about the scope and state of the art of punk studies today, and we also organised a Punk in the Provinces symposium at Norwich Arts Centre, which sold out.

 We contacted key researchers and writers in the field, both well-established ones and more recent ones with something new to say, to invite them to be involved by contributing a chapter.
 We ended up working with about 35 authors in total, though one or two fell by the wayside, as happens with most edited collections.
 (Or maybe it’s just the people I hang around with.)
 It got a bit, uh, fiery sometimes, not gonna lie!
+Punk rock, baby.

 Helen Reddington’s chapter features in Oxford Handbooks monthly blog